Find the perfect color

-1. First, you gotta fully CLEAN the underlying surface of dirt, wax, grease, human oils, etc etc etc. If you don’t properly clean the surface, you are going to encounter an ‘oil and water’ situation – the surface and the paint are going to fight with each other.
+First, you have to fully CLEAN the underlying surface of dirt, wax, grease, human oils, etc etc etc. If you don’t properly clean the surface, you are going to encounter an ‘oil and water’ situation – the surface and the paint are going to fight with each other.
 So if you are working over a panel that’s already on the car, get some soapy (dishwater detergent) warm water & wash off the mud etc. Then for the wax buildup, sticky tree sap & any other type of gunk, take some wax/grease remover or lacquer thinner & CLEAN’ER UP GOOD til you have a perfectly clean surface.

 Did you know that in the painting biz PRACTICE MAKES PERFECT?

-You Got it!
+You got it!
 And this is no truer than mastering the art of sprayout.
 A couple of pointers:

-1. We include premium quality spray nozzles that are factory-set so you spray SIDE-TO-SIDE (left to right).
+- We include premium quality spray nozzles that are factory-set so you spray SIDE-TO-SIDE (left to right).

-3. Practice spraying on something other than your panel.
+- Practice spraying on something other than your panel.
 Cardboard isn’t the best surface for practicing as it is very absorbent (which makes it hard to see when you are about to have a drip).
 Shiny magazine pages work pretty well actually, but they are small – you can tape them together.
 The best surface to practice on is metal.
 It’s always better to prime a surface (hey that’s practicing too!!!) first before painting-practicing.

-Which is harder to apply, spray paint (basecoat) or clearcoat?
+Which is harder to apply, spray paint base coat or clear coat?

 If you guess spray paint you are wrong!
-Clearcoat is a LOT harder to spray out.
+Clear coat is a LOT harder to spray out.
 Why?

 But wait, do you think we were kidding when we say ‘Wait 30 Days before buffing’?